meltyourface/blank/posts/Exu/Exploring-Exu-The-Evolution-of-an-Afro-Brazilian-Deity/index.md

 **Duration**: A two-day seminar, with four sessions each day, each session lasting 1.5 hours.

-Target Audience: Scholars, academics, practitioners, and enthusiasts of Afro-Brazilian religion and culture.
+**Target Audience**: Scholars, academics, practitioners, and enthusiasts of Afro-Brazilian religion and culture.

 Seminar Outline: